-Figure B.8

-Methodology for Calculating the Annual Hours of Peak Hour Excessive Delay (PHED) per Capita Performance Measure
+Figure P.8 Methodology for Calculating the Annual Hours of Peak Hour Excessive Delay (PHED) per Capita Performance Measure

-The following is the methodology developed by FHWA for calculating the Congested Mitigation and Air-Quality Improvement (CMAQ) performance measure related to annual hours of PHED per capita.
+The following is the methodology developed by FHWA for calculating the CMAQ performance measure related to annual hours of PHED per capita.

-1. Determine the excessive delay threshold travel time (EDTTT) for each reporting segment of the National Highway System (NHS) by the following formula:
+1. Determine the Excessive Delay Threshold Travel Time (EDTTT) for each reporting segment of the National Highway System (NHS) by the following formula:

-$EDTTT (in seconds) = 3,600 \times \frac{Segment Length}{Higher of 20 mph or}$ 0.6 × Speed Limit
+$EDTTT (in seconds) = 3,600 \times \frac{Segment Length}{Higher of 20 mph or}$ 0.6 × Speed Limit b.
+3 p.m. - 7 p.m. or 4 p.m. - 8 p.m.
+(Monday through Friday)

-- 2. Utilizing travel time data from the National Performance Management Research Data Set (NPMRDS), to calculate for each NHS reporting segment the travel time segment delay (RSD) for every 15-minute time bin within following time periods: - a.
+- 2. Utilizing travel time data from the National Performance Management Research Data Set (NPMRDS), calculate for each NHS reporting segment the travel time segment delay (RSD) for every 15-minute time bin within the following time periods: - a.
 6 a.m.
 10 a.m.
-(Monday through Friday) and - b.
-3 p.m.
-7 p.m. or 4 p.m.
-8 p.m.
 (Monday through Friday)